-Laura Lollar is a member of the International Association of Facilitators (IAF) and an experienced partnering facilitator serving Colorado Springs, Denver and the Colorado Frontrange.
+Laura Lollar is an experienced partnering facilitator serving Colorado Springs, Denver and the Colorado Frontrange.
 She has a tested background in interpersonal communication, teambuilding, strategic planning and training.
 Laura is personable and professional with a down-to-earth approach that encourages respectful input for problem solving and issue resolution.

 Are you looking for a Colorado partnering facilitator who will: